fennelLabs/fennel-service-api/README.md

 # fennel-service-api

-**NOTE: The present version should currently use Python 3.8, as all functionality is not validated for Python 3.9 or higher.
+**NOTE: The present version requires Python 3.10 or higher, as Django 5.2.1 requires Python 3.10+.

 To get started on \*nix, create a virtual environment with `virtualenv venv`, activate it with `source venv/bin/activate`, and run the API with `./runner.sh init-all-run`.